FH (men's football)

-The FH men's football team, commonly referred to as FH, is the men's football department of Fimleikafélag Hafnarfjarðar multi-sport club.
+The Fimleikafélag Hafnarfjarðar men's football team, commonly referred to as FH, is the men's football department of Fimleikafélag Hafnarfjarðar multi-sport club.
 It has been a dominant power in Icelandic football since the early 2000s, winning several national championships.

 History

 Early history

 FH's football department was founded after 1939 when talks between FH and Haukar regarding a joint football team broke down.
 FH were promoted to the first division in football for the first time in 1975.
 They avoided relegation by one place and two points in 1979 before being relegated in last place in 1981.
 FH were promoted back to the top-flight in 1984.
 They spent a single season in the second division in 1988 and were relegated again in 1995.